Practice Areas

 • Commercial drivers: BAC of .04% or higher

-However, you can be arrested for an OVI even if your BAC is under the legal limit if there’s sufficient evidence that you were impaired by alcohol, drugs, prescriptions medications, or over-the-counter drugs.
+However, you can be arrested for an OVI even if your BAC is under the legal limit if there’s sufficient evidence that alcohol, drugs, prescription medications, or over-the-counter drugs impaired you.

 If you’ve been arrested for an OVI in Ohio, it’s crucial to consult an experienced Cincinnati DUI defense lawyer to understand your rights, the status of your driving privileges, and your defense options.

-What Happens After an OVI Arrest in Ohio?
+What Happens to Your License After an OVI Arrest?

 Ohio’s implied consent law (ORC 4511.191) mandates that all drivers on public roads consent to a chemical test of blood, breath, or urine if arrested for OVI.
 Refusing to take the test can result in an administrative license suspension (ALS), in addition to other penalties.